 LEARN SOMETHING NEW

 Fill your extra time by finally learning a new skill you have wanted to explore forever.
 The good news is that there are more amazing classes available online than ever before.
-This is the perfect time to explore a number of different crafts on mybluprint.com, learn skills from masters in their field at udemy.com, or just make something fun with the help of Youtube videos like the ones created by craft blogger Jennifer Marx on her popular JenniferMaker channel.
+This is the perfect time to explore a number of different crafts on craftsy.com, learn skills from masters in their field at udemy.com, or just make something fun with the help of Youtube videos like the ones created by craft blogger Jennifer Marx on her popular JenniferMaker channel.

 She is not only one of my blogging heroes and mentors, but also a crafting idol.
 All of her classes are free!

 Now ist the perfect time to finally figure out how to use your camera, learn how to knit a scarf, or make your own skincare products.
-You can find several different recipes here on the blog and printable recipes in the FREE Resource Library!
+You can find several different recipes here on the blog and printable recipes in my FREE Resource Library!

 And even though, some items are difficult to come by on many online sites, many craft supplies are in stock and just a mouse click away.
 That is except for making fabric masks, then you are likely out of luck right now.